 Sometimes the best thing we can do is wait to make a decision.
 You have expressed so well the complexities of your situation and it seems truly one that you would need to wait and sort through everything, both facts and feelings.
 My heart goes out to you.
 If you stay with your husband and he truly has a mental illness you have a difficult road ahead, though not one without rewards.
 May God be with you and give you strength, courage and comfort.

-Oh Bobbi.
+Oh Ella.
 How devastating!
 I am so sorry that this happened.
 I don’t really know what to say except that I will be praying for you and this whole messed up situation.
 Hugs.
 Thank you for sharing your heart and the update on your life.